siddhartha-gadgil/ProvingGround/docs/index.md

 ## Running

-At present the only way to run the code is to load a console.
-For example, in the home of the project, run
+At present the best way to run the code is to load a console, but there is also a crude expermental server, see [Code Scripting](Code-Scripting) to download and run.

+To run from a console, in the home of the project, run
 ```
 sbt mantle/test:console
 ```